Torus orbit closures in the flag variety: Introduction

-In contrast to the conjecture, the Schubert variety $X_w$ is smooth at $w$ and entirely smooth if it is smooth at the identity $e$ (see~\cite[p.208]{BL20Singular}) while $Y_w$ is smooth at $e$.
+Indeed, $Y_w$ is always smooth at the identity $e$ and the theorem above says that $Y_w$ is entirely smooth if it is smooth at $w$.
+In contrast to this, the Schubert variety $X_w$ is smooth at $w$ and entirely smooth if it is smooth at the identity $e$ (see~\cite[p.208]{BL20Singular}).
 Interestingly, the graph $\Gamma_w(w)$ appears in a different context, i.e., it is shown in \cite{Woo-Yong} that $\Gamma_w(w)$ is a forest if and only if $X_w$ is locally factorial.
 Moreover, permutations $w$ for which $\Gamma_w(w)$ is forest are characterized in terms of pattern avoidance (see~\cite{bm-bu07}).

-We introduce a polynomial $A_w(t)$ for $w\in \Sn$ purely combinatorially by looking at ascends.
+We introduce a polynomial $A_w(t)$ for $w\in \Sn$ purely combinatorially by looking at ascents.
 The polynomial $A_w(t)$ is the Eulerian polynomial $A_n(t)$ when $w=w_0$.
-As mentioned in the content of Section 3 above, $A_{w_0}(t^2)$ agrees with the Poincar\'e polynomial of the permutohedral variety $\Perm_n$, which is isomorphic to~$Y_{w_0}$.
+As is well-known, $A_{w_0}(t^2)$ agrees with the Poincar\'e polynomial of the permutohedral variety $\Perm_n$, which is isomorphic to~$Y_{w_0}$.
 This fact is generalized in such a way that $A_w(t^2)$ agrees with the Poincar\'e polynomial of~$Y_w$ for any~$w\in\Sn$ (see Theorem~\ref{Thm_Poincare}).

 We set

 When $c(w)=0$, we have $X_w=Y_w$ which means that $X_w$ is a toric variety with the $T$-action.
 There are several equivalent conditions for $X_w$ to be a toric variety (see Theorem~\ref{thm:toric}), e.g., a reduced decomposition of $w$ is a product of distinct adjacent transpositions.
 We describe the fan of a toric Schubert variety $X_w$ explicitly in terms of $w$ (see Theorem~\ref{thm_char_matrix_of_toric_Schubert}).
 This implies that $X_w$ is a weak Fano Bott manifold, see Appendix~\ref{sec_Fano_Bott} for details of Bott manifolds.
 We also present a classification result of toric Schubert varieties $X_w$ for Coxeter elements $w$ (see Theorem~\ref{thm:dynkin}).